top of page

 $65

-Riders will receive a free T-shirt, SWAG bag, snacks, and a meal or meal voucher.
+Riders will receive a T-shirt, SWAG bag, rest stops, ride support, and lunch.

 Ride and Community Information